The Fulbright U.S. Student Program

 The Institute of International Education (IIE) Fulbright U.S. Student Program awards full grants to performing, digital and visual artists for international study and independent research in over 150 countries.
 Applicants should begin the application process during Spring 2020 in order to apply in the fall.

-For information and to start planning your application, please reach out to Fulbright Program Advisor Bailey Cool at email@example.com.
+For information and to start planning your application, please reach out to Fulbright Program Advisor Patricia Gonzalez at firstname.lastname@example.org.